-The Board of Alien Labor Certification Appeals (BALCA) recently overturned the decision of a Certifying Officer (CO) to deny labor certification for the position of “Maid.”
+The Board of Alien Labor Certification Appeals (BALCA) recently overturned the decision of a Certifying Officer (CO) to deny labor certification for the position of “Software Engineer.”

 After obtaining & examining an Employer’s Application for Permanent Labor Certification, the CO issued an Audit notification ordering the Employer to submit its Prevailing Wage Determination (PWD) and other requested documentation.
 The Employer replied to the Audit by providing the PWD as well as the other documents.

 The CO denied the labor certification stating the prevailing wage on the ETA form 9089 did not match the one listed on the PWD.
 He cited a violation of PERM Regulations 656.10(c) (1), 656.40 AND 656.41.
 In addition, the Employer’s Notice of Filing did not contain the job requirements or duties as listed on the ETA Form 9089.
 The Employer requested a reconsideration of the denial stating the prevailing wage inconsistency was an unintentional harmless error.
 The Employer also believed all of its audit response materials were compliant with PERM regulations.